Yandex Cloud

 • Optionally, in the Host header rewrite field, select one of these options:

-• rewrite: Rewrite to the specified value.
+• rewrite: The Host header is replaced with the specified value.

 • Optionally, in the Timeout, s field, specify the maximum connection time.